- California senator Kamala Harris has ended her presidential bid.

 A tough-as-nails, law-and-order black woman to take down President Trump: What could be better than that?

-I thought so too, writing in January that Harris was “ideologically right where many Democrats want their candidate to be” and that she appealed to key Democratic constituencies: “women, voters of colors, party loyalists and West Coast progressives.”
+I thought so too, writing in January that Harris was “ideologically right where many Democrats want their candidate to be” and that she appealed to key Democratic constituencies: “women, voters of color, party loyalists and West Coast progressives.”

 This advantage, according to Linker, became her liability: